martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

     ## [1] "id"                 "sleepday"           "totalsleeprecords"
     ## [4] "totalminutesasleep" "totaltimeinbed"

-To ensure uniformity, I will rename the ‘date’ columns in each dataset so they all correspond:
+I renamed the ‘date’ columns in each dataset To ensure uniformity:

 ``` r
 # I am using the rename() function to rename the date columns.